w3c-webmob/permissions-geolocation/README.md

 ## Introduction ##

-There is a growing mountain of evidence [1][2][3][4][5][6][8] that some government and commercial institutions have exploited software, hardware, and laws to undermine individuals’ fundamental human right to privacy (see Article 12 of [9] and Article 8 of [10] for declarations of right to privacy).
+There is a growing mountain of evidence that some government and commercial institutions have exploited software, hardware, and laws to undermine individuals’ fundamental human right to privacy (see Article 12 of [9] and Article 8 of [10] for declarations of right to privacy).
 In the worst cases, misuse of personal information has led to serious privacy violations: individuals unjustly find themselves deprived of access to goods, services, or even employment because an institution has violated their privacy – without any avenue for recourse [1].
-Where privacy has been erroneously violated, as in the case with mistaken identity or human error, it can take months or even years for an individual to have the damage undone [1][2][3].
+Where privacy has been erroneously violated, as in the case with mistaken identity or human error, it can take months or even years for an individual to have the damage undone.
 In more severe cases, individuals have found themselves incarcerated for exercising their human right of freedom of expression [8].
 This as a direct result of commercial entities providing personally identifiable information to law enforcement agencies of countries that have little or no respect for human rights [8].
 In some states, such as the United States, individuals have virtually no legal right to control, modify, or access data about themselves [1][2]; nor can they see who can access that data, or who that data is being sold to (and for what purpose) [1].
 Bottom line is: because of the Internet our privacy and reputation is more at threat than at any other time in human history [2].

 The roll-out of “advanced Web APIs”, which is really an euphemism for APIs that access device capabilities and other personally identifiable data, will add more data that needs to be carefully protected by all those involved: the public, businesses, browser makers, standards setting bodies, operating system vendors, hardware manufacturers, and law makers.
 A balance needs to be struct between adhering with local and international laws, protecting the rights of individuals, and being able to conduct business across the globe [8].